 The herb helps to cure female sterility.
 Powder of the roots in 6 gram doses can be taken with milk for 5 to 6 successive nights after menstruation.

-The leaves of the plant are beneficial in treating sever disorders.
+The leaves of the plant are beneficial in treating several disorders.
 Fomentation of the leaves is good for boils and swollen hands and feet.

-A paste of the Ashwagandha leaves is locally applied to kill lice infesting the body and on carbuncles (painful swelling inside skin) and syphilitic sores.
+A paste of the Ashwagandha leaves is locally applied to kill lice infesting the body and on painful swelling inside skin and syphilitic sores.

-Other Uses Aphrodisiac: Two to four grams of the root with milk or ghee can be taken as an aphrodisiac to enhance libido.
-The drug is beneficial in the treatment of spermatorrhoea or involuntary ejaculation.
+Two to four grams of the root with milk or ghee can be taken as an aphrodisiac to enhance libido.
+The drug is beneficial in the treatment of spermatorrhea or involuntary ejaculation.

 Two to four grams of the powdered root can also be taken daily with sugar, honey, long pepper and ghee in the treatment of these conditions.